 Build a Product the Media Can't Ignore

-Define your audience.
 Reporters are not the audience, they are a conduit.
 Zero in on who you are trying to reach.
-Is it investors?
+Investors?
 Potential Customers?
 Industry and potential partners?
 Once you have the answer, the next question to ask yourself is - How do they get their news?

-Get organized.
-Make a list of the top three to five reporters you'd like to reach out to.
+Make a list of the top three to five reporters you'd like to reach.
 Note what they cover and what pushes them to write.

 Hi Mandy, my name is Erika Lucas, the Co-Founder of StitchCrew an accelerator program in Oklahoma aimed at increasing the density of startups in our state.